jahidulStelligent/stelligent-u/01-cloudformation/README.md

 CloudFormation).
 Some lab exercises have already demonstrated portability (_can you point out where?_) and this lesson will focus on it specifically.

+Answer:
+- Using Parameters
+- Using System Manager Parameter Store
+- Importing Resources from another template

 #### Lab 1.3.1: Scripts and Configuration